voxj/HackInjector/README.md

 # HackInjector

 HackInjector is a Python application that provides various fun and simulated hacking functionalities.
+Codename Green Apple btw!

 ## Features